 As well as the Community Foundation’s own resources, funding for the programme is provided by a consortium of independent charitable foundations including the Paul Hamlyn Foundation and the Esmée Fairbairn Foundation.

 Open to all voluntary, community and social enterprise organisations working in Northern Ireland, as well as public sector representatives and interested individuals, the programme will support projects that can deliver greater public influence over key societal issues as well as demonstrating how a more participative and deliberative model of democracy can build a better Northern Ireland for everyone.

 One of the unique features of the programme is that the individual projects don’t need to be precisely defined at the beginning.
-Instead, organisations and individuals will be able to complete a simple online expression of interest form when the programme opened between October and January 2020.
+Instead, organisations and individuals were able to complete a simple online expression of interest form when the programme opened between October and January 2020.
 Fifty-five groups submitted an expression of interest for the programme and following assessment, thirty groups were invited to ‘pitch’ their idea during the Community Foundation’s Democracy Day event on 29th January 2020.

 Across the entire programme the Community Foundation will seek to tap into the groundswell of democratic innovations taking place around the world and provide opportunities for grantees to learn from this and showcase their own work.

 For further information contact Paul Braithwaite via email@example.com